rh-mobb/documentation/docs/rosa/dynamic-certificates/README.md

 2. Expose the test application Service.

    Let's create a Route to expose the application from outside the cluster, and annotate the Route to give it a new Certificate.

    ```bash
    oc create route edge --service=hello-openshift testroute --hostname hello.apps.$DOMAIN -n testapp
    oc annotate route testroute -n testapp cert-manager.io/issuer-kind=ClusterIssuer cert-manager.io/issuer-name=letsencryptissuer
    ```

-   > *It will take a 2-3 minutes for the Certificate to be created.*
+   > *It will take a 2-3 minutes for the Certificate to be created.
+The renewal of the certitificate will automatically be managed by the cert-manager compoenents as it approaches expiry.*

 3. Access the application Route.

    Do a curl test (or any http client of your preference) to confirm there are no certificate related errors.
    > *Output should print "Hello OpenShfit!", and you should also notice a line that says "subjectAltName: host hello.apps.$DOMIAN" matched cert's "hello.apps.$DOMIAN"*

    ```bash